ktsu-dev/.github/copilot/project-knowledge/knowledge-standardization-guidelines.md

-# Memory Standardization Guidelines
+# Knowledge Standardization Guidelines

-This guide provides comprehensive standards for organizing and maintaining knowledge in your Zettelkasten-based project memory.
-Following these guidelines will help ensure consistency and maximize the effectiveness of your knowledge network.
+This guide provides comprehensive standards for organizing and maintaining knowledge in your Zettelkasten-based project knowledge network.
+Following these guidelines will help ensure consistency and maximize the effectiveness of your knowledge system.

 ## Zettelkasten Core Principles